MINSAP: Cuba without hantavirus, but alert to the risks

 The identified variant is the Andes virus, the only strain of hantavirus with documented person-to-person transmission, although only through close and prolonged contact.

-One of the main risks of the virus entering Cuba is its long incubation period.
+One of the main risks of the virus being introduced in Cuba is its long incubation period.

-"It has an incubation period of around eight weeks.
-This means that people who have had close contact with infected individuals need to undergo a monitoring period of up to eight weeks because they could be incubating the disease during that time," explained Dr. Peña García.
+"It has an incubation period of about eight weeks.
+This means that individuals who have had close contact with sick people must undergo a monitoring period of up to eight weeks because they could be incubating the disease during that entire time," explained Dr. Peña García.

-The official warned that the virus "can be introduced because it has a long incubation period, and individuals who may be carrying the disease can enter the country," which is why she emphasized the need to strengthen epidemiological surveillance at the borders.
+The official warned that the virus "can be introduced because it has a long incubation period and individuals who may be carrying the disease can arrive in the country," emphasizing the need to strengthen epidemiological surveillance at the borders.

-Cuban authorities have intensified inspections at ports, airports, and marinas, including the examination of aircraft and ships to detect signs of rodents, which are the vectors of the virus.
+Cuban authorities intensified inspections at ports, airports, and marinas, including the examination of aircraft and vessels to detect signs of rodents, which are the vectors of the virus.

-The MV Hondius docked in Tenerife on May 10 after being denied entry by Cabo Verde, and the full evacuation of all its passengers was completed on May 11.
+The MV Hondius docked in Tenerife on May 10 after being turned away by Cabo Verde, and the complete evacuation of all its passengers was finalized on May 11.

-Despite the global alert, the World Health Organization (WHO) dismissed the possibility that the situation could lead to a pandemic.
+Despite the global alert, the World Health Organization (WHO) ruled out that the situation could lead to a pandemic.

-Dr. Peña García referenced the statements of the WHO's Director-General, who "does not currently classify this situation as a pandemic, similar to COVID," given the known transmission mechanism and the accumulated experience in managing the disease.
+Dr. Peña García referenced the statements of the Director-General of the WHO, who "does not classify this situation as a pandemic, akin to COVID," given the known transmission mechanism and the accumulated experience in managing the disease.

-The deputy minister urged the public to stay informed without succumbing to panic and recommended wearing masks in the event of acute respiratory infections, washing hands, and seeing a doctor if any symptoms arise, especially for those with a history of contact with individuals from areas where the virus is circulating.
+The Deputy Minister urged the public to stay informed without succumbing to panic, and recommended wearing masks in the event of acute respiratory infections, regular handwashing, and seeking medical attention for any symptoms, especially if there has been prior contact with individuals from areas where the virus is prevalent.

-"It is a situation that the population should be aware of, not to cause alarm, but to be informed and, above all, for their individual protection," she emphasized.
+"It's a situation that the population should be aware of, not to cause alarm, but rather to stay informed and, above all, for their individual protection," he emphasized.

-"There are no reasons for alarm, but we must remain vigilant," concluded Dr. Peña García, as Cuban health authorities continue to monitor the international outbreak and reinforce controls at all entry points to the country.
+"There is no cause for alarm, but we must remain vigilant," concluded Dr. Peña García, while Cuban health authorities continue to monitor the international outbreak and strengthen controls at all points of entry into the country.

 Filed under: